locks/ember-localstorage-adapter/README.md

 Todo
 ----

-- Figure out how to save a record once its transitioned to the error state.
 - Make the repo nicer to work with long-term (do something more intelligent with dependencies found in `vendor`, etc.)
-- Add some examples

 Tests
 -----

 Open `tests/index.html` in a browser.
+If you have `phantomjs` installed, run

+    phantomjs test/runner.js test/index.html

 License & Copyright
 -------------------